"What is CRISP? Give me a crisp answer, please..."

 We do research in Robotics and AI, developing systems that will ultimately improve the life of people; we also aim to better understand human cognitive processes, by creating computational models that we test on our robots.

-More specifically, we focus on the "intelligence of the hands", and we aim to create robots that can use their hands as smartly as humans do.
+More specifically, we focus on the "intelligence of the hand", and we aim to create robots that can use their hands as smartly as humans do.

 The CRISP group has been funded in 2019 and is led by Dr Lorenzo Jamone.